zeyuid/ARES/README.md

 	2).
 A revised awlsimhw_debug module (./detection/awlsimhw_debug/main.py) <br>

 		The CUSUM based attack detection is deployed, which will be loaded automatically when start up the ".awlpro" project.

 	3).
 A data acquisition interface using opc (./detection/awlsimhw_debug/readOpc.py) <br>

-		Collect sensor readings and control commands from the SCADA database using OPC UA protocol, which is achieved based on the "OpenOPC" python library. <br>
+		Collect sensor readings and control commands from the SCADA database using OPC UA protocol, which is achieved based on the "OpenOPC" python library.
 		This data collection module will be automatically loaded when start up the ".awlpro" project.

 	4).
 Other utilities for data acquisition and conversion (./detection/utilsConvert/utilsConvert.py) <br>

-		The data conversion between Awlsim and SCADA database is convert. <br>
+		The data conversion between Awlsim and SCADA database is convert.
 		This conversion will be automatically loaded when start up the ".awlpro" project.